-The Morgan Stanley (MS) U.S. bond- underwriting chief accused of stabbing a New York cab driver over a fare, William Bryan Jennings, asked a Connecticut judge to dismiss the prosecution because the alleged victim contradicted himself in statements to the police, a defense lawyer said in a filing.
+The Morgan Stanley (MS:US) U.S. bond- underwriting chief accused of stabbing a New York cab driver over a fare, William Bryan Jennings, asked a Connecticut judge to dismiss the prosecution because the alleged victim contradicted himself in statements to the police, a defense lawyer said in a filing.

 The motion to dismiss the case was filed yesterday in state court in Stamford, Connecticut, said Jennings’s lawyer, Eugene Riccio, who provided a copy.
 It couldn’t be immediately confirmed in court records.